Feeling homesick when living abroad is very common yet difficult for many people.

 It may sound ridiculous and confusing, but the fact that communicating too often with your loved ones will prevent you from experiencing new things and make the feeling of homesickness worse.

-Talking with your family can help you to be less sad and lonely in the beginning, but in the long run, you will realize that this will only make you compare and reminisce about your time at home.
+Talking with your family can help you be less sad and lonely initially, but in the long run, you will realize that this will only make you compare and reminisce about your time at home.

 4. Temporarily put aside social media

-Media and social networks make connecting more accessible than ever and keeping track of what people are doing (or at least what they want you to see).
+Media and social networks make connecting more accessible than ever and keep track of what people are doing (or at least what they want you to see).

-It may be challenging to get yourself out of updates and images, but it doesn’t help when you want to get over homesickness.
+Getting yourself out of updates and images may be challenging, but it doesn’t help when you want to get over homesickness.